How to Make a Gluten-Free Apple Cake

 How many chopped apples make a cup?

-Can you add chopped nuts?
+Can I add chopped nuts?

 This apple cake will last 2-3 days in your refrigerator.
 If your family doesn’t eat it sooner, store it in an airtight container!